This is the first part of the two blog post series.

 Especially pay attention to their way of speaking through touchpoints.
 Acknowledge your touchpoints, so you can see more clearly where your users are stuck somewhere in their customer journey map.

 In the end, we defined the benefits of having a Customer Journey Map for each business.
 They are crucial for a successful and growing business.

-If you’re still having trouble finding the motivation to create Customer Journey Map, don’t worry.
-We’ll make sure you get the right answers to all of your questions in the second part of this series.
+If you’re still having trouble finding the motivation on how to create Customer Journey Map, don’t worry.